-AUGS formal leadership program seeks to identify future leaders of the organization with a special emphasis on junior members.
-The curriculum was designed by Dr. Deborah Myers, Past President and Dr. Adam Steinberg, and features both didactic learning and engagement with AUGS committees, special interest groups, task forces, abstract review, and/or sub-committee work.
+AUGS' formal leadership program seeks to identify future leaders of the organization with a special emphasis on junior members.
+The program was designed by Dr. Deborah Myers, Past President and Dr. Adam Steinberg, and features both didactic learning and engagement with AUGS committees, special interest groups, task forces, abstract review, and/or sub-committee work.

 Goals and Objectives

 - Identify future leaders of the organization with special emphasis on junior members

 - Mentor junior members to become AUGS leaders

 - Educate participants on AUGS history, governance structure and what it means to be a volunteer leader